renovatebot/renovate/docs/usage/configuration-options.md

 This is useful for situations such as migrating container registries / mirrors.

-Can be used in combination with `replacementName`, `replacementVersion` and `replacmeentPrefixRemove`.
+Can be used in combination with `replacementName`, `replacementVersion` and `replacementPrefixRemove`.

 ### replacementPrefixRemove